CamiloGTR/awesome-software-for-students/README.md

 ## Note Taking
 * [One Note](https://www.onenote.com/download): Microsoft app to take notes.
 It's quite useful if you use a pen or you can use a touchpad.
-* Abi Word:
-* [Google Keep](https://keep.google.com/): Google Keep is a note-taking service developed by Google
+* [Google Keep](https://keep.google.com/): Google Keep is a note-taking service developed by Google.
 * [Evernote](https://evernote.com/): Evernote is the app that keeps your notes organized.
 Memos are synced so they're accessible anywhere, and searchable so you always find what you need
 * [Dark Room](http://jjafuller.com/dark-room/): A full-screen text editor that makes writing on your computer like using a typewriter: an empty screen with just your words on it.
 Windows only
 * [Markdownify](https://markdownify.js.org/):  A minimal Markdown editor.